sinricpro/arduino-esp32-webrtc-lib/README.md

 ## Requirements

-- **esp32 by Espressif Systems 3.3.11**, installed through Arduino Boards Manager.
-The bundled archives require this exact version.
+- **Arduino ESP32 3.3.11**, installed through Arduino Boards Manager. **The bundled archives require this exact version**.
+The exact version is required because we bundled precompiled ESP-IDF dependencies.
+If you would like to using another version take a look at [BUILDING.md](BUILDING.md)
 - An ESP32 or ESP32-S3 camera board with **PSRAM enabled**.
 - An application partition of at least **3 MB**.
 - Chrome or Edge on the same local network as the board.